cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/risk-of-indirection.md

 Again, another option would be if a third-party insurance company would be required to insure the value of the assets under management to have skin in the game and then have the right (and obligation) to audit the activities of the fund manager in detail.

-In principle this is the same risk as above with Degiro or other brokers in that you cannot be sure that there is no counterparty risk involved.
+In principle this is the same risk as above with DeGiro or other brokers in that you cannot be sure that there is no counterparty risk involved.
 In principle a fund is not meant to involve any counterparty risk of the fund manager and if it does it most likely would be considered fraud.
 But how can you verify and be sure?

 #### ETFs

 ETFs (Exchange Traded Funds) often are considered cheaper and equally well performing as managed funds.
-They track an index like Dow Jones or DAX, e.g. they not only calculate the index but buy and sell the underlying stocks in ways that will make the total value of the fund track as closely as possible the value of the calculated index.
+They track an index like [Dow
+Jones](https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average) or [DAX](https://en.wikipedia.org/wiki/DAX), e.g. they not only calculate the index but buy and sell the underlying stocks in ways that will make the total value of the fund track as closely as possible the value of the calculated index.

 Here are some indirection risks that are often overlooked like for example most new indices will not include the dividends.
 The DAX index is one of the few indices that include dividends.
 This may mean that the cheap management fees may actually not be that cheap (the fund operator earns all the